 When introducing preschoolers to graphing, always begin with the most concrete examples, like things they can hold.
 Then, lead into the more abstract examples, such as pictures of objects and coloured boxes that represent real-life things.

-Also start out by comparing just two sets of data (like cars and trucks), then leading into activities with three or more options to compare.
+Also start out by comparing just two sets of data (like cars and trucks), then lead into activities with three or more options to compare.

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!